kmmoore/mosquitos/README.md

   3. Highlight the new virtual machine.
 Go to Settings->System and check 'Enable EFI' under Extended Features.

-  4. Create a new CD-image (on Mac OS X this can be done in Disk Utility) and copy `loader.efi` that you compiled earlier into a file called `/EFI/BOOT/BOOTx64.EFI` on the disk image.
+  4. Create a new FAT-16 formatted CD-image (on Mac OS X this can be done in Disk Utility) and copy `build/bootloader` that you compiled earlier into a file called `/EFI/BOOT/BOOTx64.EFI` on the disk image.
 Additionally, copy `kernel` into the root directory of the disk image.

   5. Attach the disk image as a virtual CD drive to the VM.